MakinaHQ/docs/docs/contracts/bridge/adapters/AcrossV3BridgeAdapter.sol/contract.AcrossV3BridgeAdapter.md

 Returns the default amount that must be transferred to the adapter to cancel an outgoing bridge transfer.

-_If the transfer has not yet been sent or if the full amount was refunded by the external bridge, returns 0._
+_If the transfer has not yet been sent, or if the full amount was refunded to this contract by the external bridge, returns 0._

 ```solidity
 function outBridgeTransferCancelDefault(uint256 transferId) public view returns (uint256);